encode/django-rest-framework/docs/api-guide/routers.md

 ---

+### Using `include` with routers

+The `.urls` attribute on a router instance is simply a standard list of URL patterns.
+There are a number of different styles for how you can include these URLs.

+For example, you can append `router.urls` to a list of existing views…

+    router = routers.SimpleRouter()
+    router.register(r'users', UserViewSet)
+    router.register(r'accounts', AccountViewSet)

+    urlpatterns = [
+        url(r'^forgot-password/$, ForgotPasswordFormView.as_view(),
+    ]

+    urlpatterns += router.urls

+Alternatively you can use Django's `include` function, like so…

+    urlpatterns = [
+        url(r'^forgot-password/$, ForgotPasswordFormView.as_view(),
+        url(r'^', include(router.urls))
+    ]

+Router URL patterns can also be namespaces.

+    urlpatterns = [
+        url(r'^forgot-password/$, ForgotPasswordFormView.as_view(),
+        url(r'^api/', include(router.urls, namespace='api'))
+    ]

+If using namespacing with hyperlinked serializers you'll also need to ensure that any `view_name` parameters on the serializers correctly reflect the namespace.
+In the example above you'd need to include a parameter such as `view_name='api:user-detail'` for serializer fields hyperlinked to the user detail view.

 ### Extra link and actions

 Any methods on the viewset decorated with `@detail_route` or `@list_route` will also be routed.